Frecce Tricolori

 Display

-- Five vs. four heart and cross
+- Five vs. four heart (drawn bottom to top), solo inverted pass, and 9-ship cross

 - Solo tailslide